top of page

 About Me

 My name is Alexander Lanoszka.
 I am an Associate Professor in the Department of Political Science and in the Balsillie School of International Affairs at the University of Waterloo.
 I am also an Associate Fellow at the UK-based Council on Geostrategy as well as a Senior Fellow at the Ottawa-based MacDonald-Laurier Institute.
-I am also a member of the Réseau d'Analyse Stratégique and a Visiting Professor at the College of Europe, Natolin.
+I am a co-director of the Réseau d'Analyse Stratégique and a Visiting Professor at the College of Europe, Natolin.
+I am also director of the Master of Public Service program at Waterloo.

 I was previously a Lecturer in the Department of International Politics at City, University of London and held postdoctoral fellowships at Dartmouth College and the Massachusetts Institute of Technology.
 I received my Ph.D. in Politics from Princeton University in 2014.